cheporte/cheporte/README.md

 # Salut à tous !
 ## Cheporté on the spot! 👋

 Welcome to my GitHub profile!
-I'm just a humble guy from Ukraine who loves diving into programming and making things over-complicated.
+I'm just a humble guy who loves diving into programming and making things over-complicated.
 Here's a bit about me:

 ## 🧑‍💻 Un Peu De Moi
-- 🌱 I’m constantly learning and exploring new technologies, especially Linux and OS related.
+- 🌱 I’m constantly learning and exploring new technologies.
+Nothing shall escape my sight! :D
 - 📖 I'm currently a CS student willing to create mad stuff with code.
 - ⚡ My interests:
   - Novels and poetry